How easy is it to fool you?

 Visitors pause before scenes they believe to be recovered images from the D-Day landings — a moment in which Capa was famously the only photojournalist on the beach.
 The tragedy of that day’s record is well known: most of Capa’s original negatives were destroyed in a London darkroom accident.
 Now, it seems, those lost images have been miraculously restored.

-“We’re at this historical, cultural hinge point where our relationship with images is being fundamentally altered,” Toledano said.
+“We’re at this historical, cultural hinge point where our relationship with images is being fundamentally altered,” Phillip Toledano said.
 By choosing a historical event that is universally recognized, and by invoking an almost biblical figure in photography, he hopes to force an audience to confront just how convincingly the past can be rewritten.
 “If you can reinvent the past so persuasively,” he added, “imagine what you can do with the present.”

 Photographic deception is nearly as old as the medium itself.
 In 1917, even Sir Arthur Conan Doyle, creator of Sherlock Holmes, was captivated by the Cottingley Fairies hoax, a set of photographs staged by two young cousins that purported to show fairies in an English garden.
-In the modern era, tools like Photoshop have smoothed wrinkles, erased blemishes and conjured impossibly perfect bodies on magazine covers.
+Long before AI photography, images were already tools of illusion.

 The difference today is speed and accessibility.
 Where manipulation once required skill, time and specialized equipment, modern AI can fabricate convincing images in seconds.
 The cost of entry has collapsed to near zero.
 And in an age where social media accelerates the spread of images globally, fakes can circulate long before they are identified—if they ever are.